 Answer: No. The physician is provided immunity only for those acts or omissions occurring during the course and scope of employment with the state university.
 There is no immunity from personal liability for acts or omissions occurring at times and under circumstances when the physician was not acting within the scope of employment with the state university, even though the NOI was received during employment by the state university.

 Answer: Yes.
-The former state university physician is immune from personal liability with respect to any medical negligence claim based upon incidents that occurred at any time that the state university physician was acting within the scope of employment with the state university, even if the NOI was received after the termination of the relationship with the state.
+The former BOT healthcare provider is immune from personal liability with respect to any medical negligence claim based upon incidents that occurred at any time that the BOT healthcare provider was acting within the scope of assigned duties with the state university, even if the NOI was received after the termination of the relationship with the state.

 Answer: No. Your actions may be reviewed by your state licensing board and adverse administrative action may be taken.
 Also, if a payment is made in resolution of the claim, you may also be reported to a state and/or national data bank including, but not limited to, the Florida Office of Insurance Regulation.